thatmarvin/express-dryroutes/README.md

 ## Caveats

-This was only tested on Express 2.5.5.
+This only works on Express 2.x.

 The `*` catch-all route and `app.error` behaves differently.
 If you need to use it, do it using the usual Express way (if you need named error page routes, you‘re probably doing it wrong).